 • Regulation 6.17A Superannuation Industry (Supervision) Regulations 1994 (Cth); and

 However, this is subject to Regulation 6.17A(7).
-This Reg states that a Binding Nomination expires after three years.
+This Regulation states that a Binding Nomination expires after three years.

-Look at Munro v Munro (2015) 306 FLR 93.
-It states that section 59(1A) SISA and Regulation 6.17A don’t apply to SMSFs.
+Consider Munro v Munro (2015) 306 FLR 93.
+It states that section 59(1A) SISA and Regulation 6.17A do not apply to Self-Managed Superannuation Funds (SMSF).
 Judge Bowskill in Narumon confirms this in paragraph 35:

 “I agree with Mullins J’s conclusion in Munro v Munro at [35]-[36], that s 59(1A) of the Act does not apply to a self-managed superannuation fund”.